-What is a Rental Roll?
+What is a Rent Roll?

 Rent rolls are used by property owners and managers to track, analyze, and plan for rental income.
 It can be constructed for any type of income-producing real estate, such as single-family homes, multifamily buildings, office buildings, shopping centers, and land leased for agricultural use.
 Essentially, a rent roll shows the rental income from a real estate asset.
 This information can be used to calculate data such as net operating income (NOI), internal rate of return (IRR), gross rent multiplier (GRM), and cap rate to see the profit and viability of properties.